samsonweiner/CNAsim/README.md

 # Installation

-CNAsim is written in python and can run reliably on versions 3.7 or later.
+CNAsim is written in python and runs reliably on versions 3.7 - 3.10.
+For Mac and Linux users, a standalone executable of CNAsim is available and can be downloaded from [here](https://compbio.engr.uconn.edu/software/CNAsim/).

+Otherwise, users with a python interpreter can use CNAsim by downloading the source code and setting up an environment with all the necessary packages.
+The remainder of this section provides instructions on how to install CNAsim this way.

 You can download the source code by cloning this repository:

 ```
 git clone https://github.com/samsonweiner/CNAsim.git